-Reviews within a research topic will be a comparative review with priority given to scientifically innovative and forward-looking basic research with the highest likelihood of success as an application.
+Reviews within a topical field will be a comparative review with priority given to scientifically innovative and forward-looking basic research with the highest likelihood of success as an application.
 The results of the review will be documented.

 Applicants with the highest rated pre-applications will be encouraged to submit applications; others will be discouraged from submitting applications.
-Upon request, written feedback will be provided after the awards have been announced.
+Written feedback will be provided after the deadline for the receipt of applications.